Kirkwall: History

 The town was first mentioned in the Orkneyinga saga in the year 1046, when it was recorded as the residence of Rögnvald Brusason, the Earl of Orkney, who was killed by his uncle Thorfinn the Mighty.

 In 1486, King James III of Scotland elevated Kirkwall to the status of a royal burgh, and in time it would return a Burgh commissioner to the Parliament of Scotland.

 After Union with England it combined with other towns to form the Northern Burghs, sending a single MP to Parliament.
 In 1918, the Parliamentary Burgh of Kirkwall merged into Orkney and Shetland.

 Earth houses

 On the western edge of the town, surrounded by Hatston Industrial Estate, there is a prehistoric monument, known as the "Grain Earth House" (see Historic Scotland).
 It is a short, low, stone-walled passage, deep underground, leading to a small pillared chamber.

 This kind of earth house (or "souterrain") is characteristic of the Northern Isles (although the Grain Earth House is unusually deep below ground).
 It was originally connected to a surface dwelling, which has since disappeared.
 The purpose of these Iron Age structures remains unknown.
 Further west, towards Grimbister, there is a similar structure, known as Rennibister Earth House.

+Fishing

+The Annual Report of the Fishery Board for 1913 provides an insight into the fishing industry at Stornoway at that time: "Local fishermen employed at line fishing throughout the year.
+Considerable quantities of cod landed by trawlers and Faroe smacks for curing purposes.
+Herrings all landed by stranger fishermen".